ay0408/Generalized-PM/README.md

 "Privacy Guarantees" folder contains the codes for evaluating the achieved privacy levels for the entire (multidimensinal) data, when the privacy level regarding each attribute information was respectively given.

+In "RunTime.ipynb", we measured the run time to solve the minimization problem for obtaining the optimized $P_v$ in our enhanced GPM.

 ## Note

 For details of our methods and discussion, please see our paper entitled "Generalization and Enhancement of Piecewise Mechanism for Collecting Multidimensional Data".